 Its medieval bridge deserves special mention.

-Ponte deas Tabuas (12th century)
+Ponte deas Tabuas (XNUMXth century)

 Ponte de Lima is considered one of the oldest villas in Portugal.

-This town, bathed by the Lima River, stands out for its rustic and medieval architecture that we can contemplate in the numerous monuments, pazos, squares and gardens that compose it.
+This town, bathed by the Lima river, stands out for its rustic and medieval architecture that we can contemplate in the numerous monuments, pazos, squares and gardens that compose it.

-Its Roman bridge of sV, composed of 16 arches that It crosses the Lima river, it is one of its attractions.
+Its Roman bridge of the sV, composed of 16 arches that It crosses the Lima river, it is one of its attractions.